-A few weeks ago I read that my friend and fellow-columnist, Lee May, was thinking of composting his undershirt.
+A few years ago I read that my late friend and then-fellow-columnist, Lee May, was thinking of composting his undershirt.
 Lee has decided to be a hard-core composter.
 He plans to make black gold from everything he can put his hands on – including his clothes and copies of this newspaper!
 Lee has caught the fever.
 Soon he will be waxing wise with fellow composters, comparing pile temperatures and the turn versus no-turn method of composting.

 My friend Bobbi Sedam caught the fever several years ago when she attended a Master Composter class sponsored by the DeKalb Extension service.
 She has sponsored workshops, set up displays and hounded county officials – all to increase citizens’ knowledge of composting.
 Even my neighbor Gus confessed last week that he has started a compost pile under the trees beside his home.

 When everyone from the stars to the average gardener is composting, why aren’t you?
 Maybe it is because you’re still not sure what all the fuss is about.
 Compost is rotten stuff, right?
 What in the world is so transcendent about making things rot?

 IT”S ALIVE!
 Home-made compost is called black gold because it is alive.
 But then poison ivy and fire ants are also alive and we don’t get rapturous about them do we?
 Here is why live compost is so valuable: